BharathMuppasani/sn-ontology-website/README.md

 # Surya Namaskar Ontology

 ## About
-This ontology models Surya Namaskar as poses, sequence steps, and variants.
-It enables querying of sequence order, repeated steps, inverse relationships, support type, mantra, and chakra.

-## Files
-- models/combined.owl - Main OWL ontology file
+The Surya Namaskar Ontology represents Surya Namaskar using three main concepts: **Asana**, **Pose**, and **Variant**.
+An **Asana** represents the yoga posture itself, a **Pose** represents its numbered occurrence within a sequence, and a **Variant** represents a specific Surya Namaskar tradition.

+The ontology supports semantic querying of:
+- sequence order of poses
+- repeated and inverse poses
+- support type and laterality
-- queries/competency_questions_and_sparql.txt - Competency Questions and SPARQL Queries
+- mantra and chakra information
-- metadata/ontology_metadata.txt - Ontology metadata
+- common asanas across variants

 ## Ontology Overview

 ### Classes
 - Pose
-- SequenceStep
+- Asana
 - Variant

 ### Object Properties
-- hasPose
+- hasAsana
 - belongsToVariant
+- hasNextPose
-- hasNextStep
+- hasPreviousPose
-- hasPreviousStep
+- repeatsPose
-- repeatsStep
+- hasInversePose
-- hasInverseStep
+- sameAsanaAs

 ### Datatype Properties
-- stepNumber
+- poseNumber
 - hasMantra
 - hasChakra
+- hasSupportType
+- hasLaterality
-- isStandingOnTwoFeet
+- hasCYPPage
-- isStandingOnAtLeastOneFoot
+- hasAlternateName

 ## Competency Questions
 - C1: What are the poses in Surya Namaskar?